ShizukaDonaghue/atomic-quiz/README.md

     * When the user selects an answer, the correct answer button turns green.
     * If the user's answer is incorrect, the answer button turns red.
     * Once the user selects an answer, all the answer buttons are disabled so that only the first answer is considered.
-    * Once the user selects an answer, cursor: pointer property is removed to be more intuitive.
+    * Once the user selects an answer, cursor: pointer property is removed to be more intuitive as the buttons are disabled.
     * Text contents fit within the buttons and do not overflow outside the buttons.
 * Answer Explanation Text
     * Once the user selects an answer, the answer explanation text is displayed.